macettiandrea/React-Tic-Tac-Toe/README.md

 - Implement multiplayer functionality via WebSockets or other real-time technology.
 - Enhance the UI with animations or improved styling.

+## Acknowledgments

+This project is based on the React course by [Maximilian Schwarzmüller](https://www.udemy.com/user/maximilian-schwarzmuller/) on Udemy.
+You can find the course [here](https://www.udemy.com/course/react-the-complete-guide-incl-redux/).

+Special thanks to the instructor for the valuable content and guidance.

 ## License

-This project is open for educational purposes, but feel free to modify it for your personal use.
-If you're using this code, consider acknowledging the original author.
+This project is licensed under the MIT License.
+Feel free to use it for educational purposes.
+However, please give credit to the original course by Maximilian Schwarzmüller.